neuronsimulator/ringtest/README.md

 mpiexec -n 2 ./coreneuron_x86/bin/coreneuron_exec -e 100 -d coreneuron_data/ -mpi
 ```

-Note that each rank of CoreNEURON writes separate spike output file.
+Note that each rank of CoreNEURON writes a separate spike output file.
 You have to combine and sort the spikes :

 ```
 cat out[0-9]*.dat | sort -k 1n,1n -k 2n,2n > out.spk.coreneuron